thatkevin/thatkevin.github.io/about.md

 I once was an extra in an episode of <span class="text-decoration-wavy" style="text-decoration-style:wavy;" title="Look, he was sound at the time.
 You know who.">The IT Crowd</span>, and I've sung at Glastonbury.

-I have an itinerate life living on a narrowboat, but can be found between Coventry and London, in the UK.
+I have an itinerate life living on a narrowboat, and can be found between Coventry and London, in the UK.
 I'm also a fan of a [soap opera / football team](//www.ccfc.co.uk).

 ## Contact me